jaw039/CSE151A-Project/README.md

 Outliers are slightly more difficult to manage.
 Chase Brown for example, was an example of an outlier due to his promotion on the team from another player leaving.
 While Chase Brown isn't a top 5 running back in the league, he saw a great increase in production from having more touches alone.
 Having some sort of multiplier given to a player if their depth chart position moves upward from one season to the next could be a good way to implement a better prediction algorithm for this kind of outlier.

 In the next milestone, we hope to implement some kind of predictive modeling for all offensive positions in fantasy, and implementing some kind of Gradient Boosting Regressor with an emphasis on game theory to select the best player available in a fantasy draft, and to build the best team possible.
 We would do this by looking at previous season statistics and calculating who the best N players will be the next season, and how much better each player is than the Value over Replacement Player, which would be the (N+1)th player.
 Then we would use a Gradient Boosting Regressor to select the best player at each point in the draft, and evaluate how well it did by looking at the total VORP and comparing it to the real statistics of that season.

+## License
+This project is for educational purposes.
+Please respect Kaggle's terms of service and the original dataset license.